Bluemangoo/VCLight-Docs/pages/getting-started/getting-started.md

 In this section we will introduce how to build an empty project on your local machine.
 Created projects will use TypeScript and use Vercel-based native builds and debugging.

-Of course you can choose JavaScriptif you prefer it, but the following steps may require some adjustments.
+Of course you can choose JavaScript if you prefer it, but the following steps may require some adjustments.

 First, make sure you have an up-to-date version of [Node.js](https://nodejs.org/).

 Then create an empty project

 ```shell
 $ npm init -y
 ```